John 6

 John 6 is the sixth chapter of the Gospel of John in the New Testament of the Christian Bible.
 It records Jesus' miracles of feeding the five thousand and walking on water, the Bread of Life Discourse, popular rejection of his teaching, and Peter's confession of faith.
 The final verses anticipate Jesus' betrayal by Judas Iscariot.

-The author of the book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that John composed this Gospel.
+The gospel identifies an unnamed "disciple whom Jesus loved" as its source and possible author.
+Early Christian tradition uniformly affirmed that John composed this Gospel.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 71 verses.
 Some early manuscripts containing the text of this chapter are: